aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 ACKNOWLEDGMENT

-OWANZA'S knowledgeable and experimental contri- butions to diet over the years, and to the remedy section of this book, have enabled me to reach, affect and facilitate healing of many more people than I would have otherwise.
+OWANZA'S knowledgeable and experimental contributions to diet over the years, and to the remedy section of this book, have enabled me to reach, affect and facilitate healing of many more people than I would have otherwise.
 Owanza thought of the simple food formula that alters coma.
 Not only is she wonderfully insightful, she has been one of the three most generous, kind and loving people I have known.
 My nutritional mentor Bruno Corigliano, and uncle Lanny Sims are the other two.
 Bruno and Lanny’s examples showed me how to evolve to the extent that I primarily live free of anger, resentment and self-pity, except when drama is an element of teaching.

 PAGE 6